grscwf/twin-mt/nero-paths.md

   - (6) If holding ring, wear ring.
   - (7) Go to hallway.
   - (8) Remove ring, or pick up ring.
-  - (9) Push Ivex statue, which starts falling.
+  - (9) Pull Ivex statue, which starts falling.
   - (10) Talk to lion, start lion in "hunt" mode.
 Statue falls on door.
 Door opens.
   - (11) Wear ring.
 Door is open, and lion hunts Nero into Extraction room.
   - (12) Dive into blob, lion jumps in too.